Wisconsin vs. Marquette College Basketball Predictions & Picks - December 2

 Wisconsin Performance Insights

-- Wisconsin records 31.6 rebounds per game (243rd in college basketball) while conceding 25.3 per contest to its opponents.
-It outrebounds opponents by 6.3 boards per game.
+- The 31.6 rebounds per game Wisconsin averages rank 243rd in the country, and are 6.3 more than the 25.3 its opponents collect per contest.

-- Wisconsin knocks down 5.9 three-pointers per game (295th in college basketball) compared to its opponents' 6.6.
-It shoots 30.8% from deep while its opponents hit 35.9% from long range.
+- Wisconsin makes 5.9 three-pointers per game (295th in college basketball) at a 30.8% rate (262nd in college basketball), compared to the 6.6 its opponents make while shooting 35.9% from beyond the arc.

-- The Badgers' 101.5 points per 100 possessions on offense rank 64th in college basketball, and the 87.8 points they allow per 100 possessions rank 151st in college basketball.
+- The Badgers rank 64th in college basketball with 101.5 points scored per 100 possessions, and 151st in college basketball defensively with 87.8 points conceded per 100 possessions.

-- Wisconsin has typically won the turnover battle this season, committing 9.4 per game (33rd in college basketball action) while forcing 14.3 (71st in college basketball).
+- Wisconsin has come up on top in the turnover battle by 4.9 turnovers per game, committing 9.4 (33rd in college basketball action) while forcing 14.3 (71st in college basketball).

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.